ADC Theatre: Redevelopment

+Phase 1

 In summer 2003, the first phase of the redevelopment was undertaken.
-This phase resulted in no visible change to the theatre's facilities, as it consisted of necessary work to underpin the building and move services such as water and gas in preparation for the next phase.
+This phase resulted in no visible change to the theatre's facilities as it consisted of necessary groundwork to underpin the building and move services such as water and gas in preparation for the next phase.

-In 2004, major modifications to the public areas of the theatre were undertaken.
+In 2004, the major modifications to the public areas of the theatre were undertaken.
 A new toilet block was constructed on an area that was part of the theatre's yard.
 A large amount of the ground floor was remodelled, resulting in an enlarged foyer and new box office for the public, and new management offices, clubroom, production office and backstage kitchen.
 The theatre's facade was also completely changed.

+Phase 2

 In summer 2005, a lift was installed to give disabled access to the bar and auditorium.
 In addition, a corridor was constructed to give audience access to both sides of the auditorium.
 A bar extension and bar roof terrace were constructed on top of the toilet block built in the previous phase.
 The installation of the lift meant that the previous ladder access to the lighting and sound boxes could no longer be used.
 The lighting and sound boxes were rebuilt to allow access to them from the lift.

-A later phase, during the summer of 2008, concentrated on the backstage areas: new dressing rooms, a new set workshop, a soundproof rehearsal room, and a green room.
+Latter work during the summer of 2008 concentrated on the backstage areas: new dressing rooms, a new set workshop, a rehearsal room and a green room.
 Offices for the Theatre's full-time staff and resources for those producing shows were rearranged and expanded.
 Additionally, the auditorium floor was rebuilt and new seating installed, increasing audience comfort and providing a better view of the stage from all seats.

 The Theatre reopened after the final phase in October 2008 with a Gala Celebration event, at which a number of theatre alumni were present including Peter Hall and Trevor Nunn.

+Subsequent renovation

-In the summer of 2018, the theatre again closed for renovations.
-Air conditioning and new seating were installed in the auditorium, a small extension was made to office space, and additional points for rigging lights were installed.
+In the summer of 2018, the theatre again closed for renovations, the most substantial of which was the re-roofing of the auditorium and replacement of the auditorium ceiling.
+Mechanical ventilation and new seating was installed, a small extension was made to office space and additional points above the auditorium for rigging lights were installed.
+A number of electrical services were also replaced including the fitting of several new mains electricity distribution boards and new dimmers.